Tuesday's gossip column

 Netherlands defender Stefan de Vrij, 29, has told friends he is interested in leaving Inter Milan to join Tottenham in January.
 (Football Insider)

-Sevilla's France centre-back Jules Kounde says Chelsea's failed bid to sign the 23-year-old in the summer has had an impact on him this season.
+Sevilla's France centre-back Jules Kounde, 23, says Chelsea's failed bid to sign him in the summer has had an impact on his performances this season.
 (Telefoot, via Goal)

 Senegal midfielder Nampalys Mendy, 29, wants to leave Leicester City but says he "has to be patient" to get his wish.
 (APS, in French)